mdavidson9/docs.balsamiq.com/content/_editor/_b3/icons.md

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/icon-library.png)

 Icons from previous versions of Balsamiq Mockups have been remapped to the new icons.
-Go [here to learn about using the old icons](../transition/#where-are-the-old-icons-can-i-still-use-them) in your Balsamiq Mockups 3 projects.

 ## Adding Icons via the UI Library and Quick Add